Skip to content

 Dial meters

-• If the needle is positioned between two figures, record the figure it has just past
+If a needle is between two numbers, write down the lower number it has just passed

 Economy 7 and Economy 10 meters